Quzhe Huang

 Quzhe Huang, Shibo Hao, Yuan Ye, Shengqi Zhu, Yansong Feng, Dongyan Zhao

-An analysis of recommend-revise annotation scheme, where existing models or knowledge bases are used to recommend candidate instances and annotators revise the recommendations.
+TL:DR: An analysis of recommend-revise annotation scheme, where existing models or knowledge bases are used to recommend candidate instances and annotators revise the recommendations.
 We find that in the revision stage, annotators cannot supplement adequate missing instances, which might cause bias in the constructed dataset and the models trained on the new data

 Three Sentences Are All You Need: Local Path Enhanced Document Relation Extraction (ACL 21)